-The Kenyan government has announced plans to spend the equivalent of 26% of GDP (2018 figures) to respond to COVID-19.
+The Kenyan government has announced plans to respond to COVID-19.
 This spending package will add to the fiscal deficit, currently at 7.7% of GDP, and exacerbate the debt to GDP ratio, presently 62.1%.
 Currently, 52% of debt is foreign debt and 48% is domestic debt.
 Kenya's biggest lender by assets, the KCB, has reduced interest rates to 7.5% to provide an economic stimulus.